2022 Nissan Pathfinder Platinum 4WD

 It’s easy to get in and out of, has comfortable seating, good legroom

 front and rear, and good visibility all around.
-But third-row seating is
+Third-row seating is

-The Pathfinder’s driving experience could use some improving,
+The Pathfinder’s driving experience could use some improvement,

 however: The steering feels disconnected and numb, and passengers